-Conducts audits and chart reviews for organizations or projects as indicated.
-Assists the Managers and Director of Quality and Patient Safety in ensuring compliance with standards related to PI and quality for TJC, NJDHSS, NDNQI, CMS and other agencies.
+- Conducts audits and chart reviews for organizations or projects as indicated.
+Assists the Managers and Director of Quality and Patient Safety in ensuring compliance with standards related to quality for TJC, NJDHSS, NDNQI, CMS and other agencies.

-Actively supports and facilitates initiatives to improve patient safety.
-Identifies potential patient safety risks and coordinates related improvement activities.
+- Actively supports and facilitates initiatives to improve patient safety, ldentifies potential patient safety risks and coordinates related improvement activities.